luizdequeiroz/react-resaga/README.md

 # react-generalizers
-Generalizing configuration to use of Redux, ReduxForm and Saga
+Generalizing configuration to use of Redux and Saga